By Dani Marinucci

 Ah, prom season is here and graduation will quickly follow, bringing months of continuous celebrations.
 We’ve graduated one already, and my husband and I were amazed at how popular we became (card with check in hand) on the summer party circuit.
 Almost every weekend featured great food and even better sweets.
 “One of each please” was my standard buffet line refrain.
 Yep, I packed on that freshman 15 in my 40s without leaving town or cracking one book.

 Sending a son off to prom two years earlier brought laughter, a few tears, hugs and some fears.
 Preparing for my son’s prom experience involved one evening at the mall.
 He insisted I go along to pick out his Armani tux, and hunt for just the right black and pink striped tie with matching kerchief.
 He took forever to settle on the perfect shade of pink for that dang tie.
-He is a stickler for details, I’ll give him that.
+That boy always was a stickler for details, I’ll give him that.

 I liked how much my opinion mattered to him; he’s been his Dad’s boy since turning twelve, and I took pleasure in him repeatedly asking my opinion – did the tux fit well and was I positive the white shirt was the right white?
 Yes, the tears in this scenario were mine.